-LifeSprk is making contact with 9,000 of its account holder to make them aware that a portion of their protected health information may have been illegally accessed or stolen due to a November 2019 phishing attack.
+LifeSprk is making contact with 9,000 of its account holders to inform them that a a limited amount of their protected health information may have been illegally accessed or stolen due to a November 2019 phishing attack.

-On January 17, 2020, the Minnesota-based senior care suppliers became aware that an unauthorized person had illegally accessed the email account of one of its staff members.
-The account was quickly made safeand a third-party cybersecurity company was contracted to look into the breach.
-The cybersecurity company found that a small number of staff email accounts were impacted from November 5 through November 7, 2019.
+On January 17, 2020, the Minnesota-based senior care provider became aware that an unauthorized person had illegally accessed the email account of one of its staff members.
+The account was quickly secured and a third-party cybersecurity company was contracted to look into the breach.
+The cybersecurity company found a small number of staff email accounts were impacted from November 5 through November 7, 2019.

 Contact with impacted clients was first attempted on March 17, 2020.
-There was a small delay in broadcasting notifications because of “unprecedented actions taken in response to the Covid-19 (“Coronavirus”) pandemic.”
+There was a small delay in sending notifications because of “unprecedented actions taken in response to the Covid-19 (“Coronavirus”) pandemic.”

 Those whose Social Security number was illegally obtained have been offered free credit monitoring and identity theft protection services.
 Lifesprk is now in the process of bolstering email security and will conduct additional training with its staff in relation to cybersecurity.